Certificate in Narrative Focused Trauma Care Level II – Online

 Certificate in Narrative Focused Trauma Care Level II will take place online over the course of one orientation and three intensive weekends:

-- Increase capacity to engage with wisdom through learning to listen to your own body, identifying primary themes in story, learning to read body language and speech, and growing in discernment regarding the work of evil and the role of shame
+- Increase capacity to engage with wisdom and precision through learning to listen to your own body, identifying primary themes in story, learning to read body language and speech, learning to listen to your own body, and growing in discernment regarding the work of evil and the role of shame

 Your Experience Includes